MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

 Right now we can see a single item if we know its index, but we should be able to see the entire list.

-## list_all_items function
+## list_all_items
+```python
+for list_item in checklist:
+    #Do something
+```
 In order to view the entire list at once we'll need to get every individual item in the list.
 We'll need to run a bit of code over and over again in order for this to work.
 We do this so frequently that we're given many different tools to work with.
 We will make use of two different types of loops in this tutorial-- the **for** loop and **while** loop.

 The **for** loop in python is simple and powerful at the same time.
 Python takes care of a number of things for us that other languages do not.
 The syntax that we'll use is as follows:

-```python
-for list_item in checklist:
-    #Do something
-```

 Here python will iterate over all the items in checklist and pass each value into the code block below it as the value list_item.
 I chose to use "list_item" but it could be valid variable syntax.
 Just as our functions needed to be indented so too do the statements you want to run on every iteration.